 What if messy play is too expensive?

 Messy play can actually be very economical!
 As with any new activity, it's possible to go wild and spend a lot of money.
 But please know that you don't have to!
 Here are some ways to keep the costs down as you explore messy play and sensory play with your child:

 - Check out my FREE guide to 32 household items to add to sensory bins.

 - Begin with the equipment you already have.
 For example, a few materials on a sheet pan can be plenty for your first messy experience!
 Take a look at my Safe and Unsafe Sensory Materials for the Base of Your Bin post for more ideas.

 - Start small!
 For example, I offer an “Under $15” section in my store that can be a good way to dip your toes in.

 - There are a lot of resources for DIY messy play options!
+Take a look at my activity ideas.
 Researching them is how I got my start!

 As an expert messy play facilitator, former preschool teacher, and current parent, I know the benefits of messy play.
 Sure there are a few drawbacks, but none that can't be overcome with a few adjustments!
 I hope you found the ideas above to help you to make messy play more accessible for your family.